 Following on from my last post, we continue our Australian adventure with a trip to the Snowy Mountains.
 First though, another day or two in the beautiful city of Canberra, starting with a trip to the National Botanic Gardens.

 Having walked our niece to school, we set off fairly early in the day to avoid the heat of the sun.
+We had already taken our car to a car detailing Campbelltown company (or somewhere a little closer to home!) so we were well prepared.
+The car had been cleaned both inside and out and our bags were packed!
+We were ready to go!
 I was particularly interested that the gardens only showcase Australian species and keen to see whether I could find out more about some of the plants we had already seen elsewhere.

 We were immediately greeted with some impressive and rather characterful Gippsland Water Dragons which seemed to be quite at home all over the gardens.
 This individual was lounging on a bench!